eduardocanellas/rfcs/text/0000-try-trait-v2.md

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

-- Bikesheds: `Try`/`FromTryResidual`/`Try::Output`/`Try::Residual` all might have better names.
-This RFC has left it as `Try` mostly because that meant not touching all the `try_fold` implementations in the prototype.
+- Bikesheds: `EarlyExit`/`FromReturn`/`EarlyExit::Remainder`/`EarlyExit::Return` all might have better names.
+This RFC has left it as `EarlyExit` mostly because that meant not touching all the `try_fold` implementations in the prototype.
 I've long liked [parasyte's "bubble" suggestion](https://internals.rust-lang.org/t/bikeshed-a-consise-verb-for-the-operator/7289/29?u=scottmcm) as a name, but maybe sticking with the previous one is best.
 - Structure: The three methods could be split up further

 <!--